Joy Amado, '17 | Millwood Community Presbyterian Church | Health Science

 Beth McFadden, '17| Youth For Christ | Community Health + Theology

 McFadden served at Youth for Christ (YFC), in Spokane's West Central neighborhood.
-YFC serves West Central's students and families, and Manning was an integral part of the staff, investing in students' lives.
+YFC serves West Central's students and families, and McFadden was an integral part of the staff, investing in students' lives.
 Each week, she helped lead a summer drop-in session, Adventure Wednesdays (featuring weekly trips to cool areas in Spokane with a busload of kids), and a Thursday picnic in the park.
 McFadden's most important "duty" was to serve as a friend and mentor to girls in the neighborhood.
-Her involvement didn't end with the advent of autumn; instead, Manning will continue to invest in the lives of the students of West Central in the coming years.
+Her involvement didn't end with the advent of autumn; instead, McFadden will continue to invest in the lives of the students of West Central in the coming years.

 Hannah Norris, '15 | Partners International | Spanish + Cross-Cultural Studies